Skip to Content

 6. Spider Roll

 Battered and fried soft-shell crab give the spider roll it’s unique appearance and taste.
-Generally prepared as a maki roll, soft-shell crab is combined with cucumber, avocado, spicy mayo and sometimes sprouts to make the spider roll.
+Prepared as either a maki or uramaki roll, the soft-shell crab is combined with cucumber, avocado, spicy mayo, and sometimes sprouts to make the spider roll.
 It can also be topped with an eel (unagi) sauce to help bring the flavors together.
 This is a fun looking and delicious roll.

 7. Crunchy Roll